Flank/flank/README.md

 shardIndex: If a specific shard should be executed
 debug-prints: If debug prints should be enabled
 fetch-xml-files: If the result xml files should be fetched
+fetch-bucket: If the bucket containing logs and artifacts should be fetched
 gcloud-path: The path to the glcoud binary
 gsutil-path: The path to the gsutil binary